 Some cruise operators decided in August to gradually return to service at reduced capacity.
 In most cases, these are single-nationality cruises calling in at a limited number of ports, usually in the country of origin.
-Nearly all are in Europe or Asia, as major USA cruise lines are on an operational pause until at least 31 December 2020, bound by the Cruise Lines International Association (CLIA) decision.
+Nearly all are in Europe or Asia, as major USA cruise lines are on an operational pause, bound by the Cruise Lines International Association (CLIA) decision.